A Complete Breakdown of RV Living Expenses

 Personally, the fee for campsites is currently our largest expense in our monthly cost of living in an RV.
 It is also the most variable expense among RVers.
 Many RVers pursuing cheaper expenses, boondock for free, while others pay up to $2000 a month to stay at resorts in great locations.

 Most private RV parks charge at least $40 per night, while state parks and COE campgrounds offer more affordable RV site.
-We personally budget an average of $800 per month for rent.
-The actual amount we pay in rent varies by month, but typically ranges from $400 to $1500.
+We personally budget an average of $1000 per month for rent.
+The actual amount we pay in rent varies by month, but typically ranges from $500 to $1500.

-RV and Truck Maintenance
+RV and Truck Maintenance and Repairs

-Again, this expense varies greatly depending on the age and type of your RV.
-We personally budget $250 per month ($3000 per year) for regular service and unexpected repairs.
-When not used, our monthly repair budget is put into our savings account.
 When calculating the monthly cost of RV living, include an annual inspection and an absolute minimum of $2000 for unexpected repairs.
-I recommend budgeting more in the first year or two, and then this line item can be reduced if you have built savings.
+I recommend budgeting more in the first year or two, and then this line item can be reduced once you have built savings.

-You also need to budget for lodging costs.
-When your home on wheels is in the shop for repairs, you will need somewhere to sleep.
-We always schedule our annual service when we can stay with friends or family.
 Still, we typically stay in a hotel 1 to 2 nights each year when unexpected repairs are required.
-We also try to limit our repair expenses by always trying to complete repairs ourselves before calling taking it to a shop.
+We also try to limit our repair expenses by always trying to complete repairs ourselves before taking it to a shop.

 RV and Tow Vehicle Payments

 If you financed your RV and/or tow vehicle, you will need to include these payments in your monthly RV living budget.
 Ideally, you would put as large of a down payment as possible to lower your monthly cost of living in an RV.
-We sold our house and the majority of our possessions, which allowed us pay off our RV loan quickly.

 RV and Tow Vehicle Insurance